jochocki/proxmox-build-template/README.md

 # What's this project about?

-This project builds, configures and maintain cloud-init enabled Linux VMs and transform them into a templates on Proxmox hypervisor.
+This project builds, configures and maintain cloud-init enabled Linux VMs and transform them into templates on Proxmox hypervisor.

-To automate this chain, cloudinit images are used in combination with proxmox CLI and packer.
+To automate this chain, cloud-init images are used in combination with proxmox CLI and packer.

 # How does it work?

-1. Service executes the nightly job, which first fetches the latest cloud-initmimages, then it creates and configures Proxmox VMs.
+1. Service executes the nightly job, which first fetches the latest cloud-init images, then it creates and configures Proxmox VMs.

-2. `packer` creates a templates from newly prepared VMs and configures the templates with cloud-init defaults (SSH user and public key).
+2. `packer` creates templates from newly prepared VMs and configures the templates with cloud-init defaults (SSH user and public key).

 You can easily customize this and add more cloud-init defaults.
 List of all possible defaults: https://pve.proxmox.com/wiki/Cloud-Init_Support